Reinforcement tuning (GRPO)

 Training requirements

-Effective GRPO training requires:
+Effective reinforcement tuning requires:

 - Diverse prompts: Training examples covering the range of scenarios where quality preferences apply